UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Heal Sickness**: Heal all injuries, diseases, poisons, and curses currently affecting a creature.
 This spell automatically cures any mundane injury or ailment (such as wounds sustained in battle, or poison from nonmagical creatures), but merely grants an additional saving throw to those afflicted by magical ailments.

-**Hold Person**: Paralyzes a number of HD worth of creatures equal to spell level.
+**Hold Person**: Paralyzes a number of creatures equal to spell level.
 Subjects save to avoid.

 **Invisibility**: Turn a number of creatures equal to your level invisible.